overdoseparsa/Neutrino/README.md

 ├── requirements.txt         #  dependencies
 └── .env
 ```
-- for more info  abuot django style guide  <a>https://github.com/HackSoftware/Django-Styleguide.git</a>
+- for more info  about django style guide  <a>https://github.com/HackSoftware/Django-Styleguide.git</a>

 # info about apps